Australian surrogacy statistics collected between 2021-2023.

 How common is surrogacy in Australia?
 I have gathered statistics for surrogacy arrangements across Australia for the past few years.
 The figures contained in this article reflect those surrogacy arrangements that I have assisted with between 2021 and 2023.

-We know that there are about 115 surrogacy births across Australia each year, and the number is slowly growing.
-This figure is based on records from fertility clinics to the Australian and New Zealand Assisted Reproduction Database, which reported 100 surrogacy births in 2021.
-That figure accounts for mostly gestational surrogacy.
+We know that there are about 130-150 surrogacy births across Australia each year, and the number is slowly growing.
+This figure is based on records from fertility clinics to the Australian and New Zealand Assisted Reproduction Database, which reported 131 surrogacy births in Australia and New Zealand in 2022 but accounts for babies conceived in a fertility clinic.
 There are another 10-15 babies born via traditional surrogacy which often do not involve a fertility clinic.

 The statistics here are based on my own data gathered for surrogacy arrangements in Australia between 2021 and 2023.